John McCombe: Port Vale

 On 29 May 2008, McCombe agreed a two-year contract to join Port Vale.
 He claimed one of the reasons he put pen to paper was that having met manager Lee Sinnott 13 years previously, he knew that Sinnott could help improve his game.
-However, he established himself as a first-choice centre-back under new manager Dean Glover, but was also told he was too 'nice' and needed to be more aggressive in his defending.
-Nevertheless, his performances 2008–09 earned him the chairman's Player of the Year award, as well as the nickname 'Boom Boom McCombe' from fans.
+His performances in the 2008–09 season earned him the chairman's Player of the Year award, as well as the nickname 'Boom Boom McCombe' from fans.

 Retaining his first-team place in 2009–10, he was transfer listed in late September 2009, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 However, by the end of October 2009 he had played in the opening 18 matches of the season, picking up a goal on the way, and was confident of earning a new contract by the season's end.
 On 12 December 2009, he received the first sending off of his career, following a professional foul on Northampton Town's Adebayo Akinfenwa.
 This brought to an end his run of 29 consecutive starts, and kept him out of the team for the next six weeks, as manager Micky Adams switched his tactics during McCombe's absence, moving from a 3–5–2 to 4–4–2 formation.
 He was offered a new two-year contract by the club at the end of the season, which he quickly signed.